 General Fund Budgetary Highlights.
-The Town's actual revenues of \$9,364,687 were \$3,412,234, or 57% higher than budgeted.
-Primarily due to very conservative revenue projections related to the uncertainties surrounding the global pandemic and anticipated economic slowdown.
+The Town's actual revenues of \$10,037,443 were \$2,131,718, or 27% higher than budgeted, primarily due to very conservative revenue projections related to the uncertainties surrounding the global pandemic and anticipated economic slowdown.
 However, all the revenue sources have exceeded our budget.
-The key contributors to the positive variance are Building Permits, Business License revenues and Local Option Sales Tax, which exceeded budgeted amounts by \$1,206,404, or 121%, \$1,263,450, or 46%, and \$297,540, or 50%, respectively.
-All those revenues were budgeted with cautious assumptions accounting for a possible slowdown of business activity and tourism on the Island comparable to the pre-pandemic levels.
-The Town also received the first tranche from the ARPA in the amount of \$440,343.
+Building Permits and Business License revenues exceeded budgeted amounts by \$607,091, or 36%, and \$697,737, or 22%, respectively, due to higher than anticipated collection in new construction permits, an increase in insurance license payments and higher average gross revenues reported for license fee calculations.
+Local Option Sales Tax was \$193,465, or 25% higher than budgeted, and so was the State Accommodation Tax by \$109,113, or 128%, due to tourism exceeding pre-pandemic levels and higher accommodation prices.
+Additionally, Interest Income was also a big contributor to the positive variance, exceeding the budget by \$400,234, or 4002%, due to higher amounts invested and higher yields.